netidx/netidx-book/src/overview.md

 the resolver server will create and delete those structural containers automatically, there is no need to manually manage them.

-When a client wants to subscribe to the value pointed to by a name, it queries the resolver server cluster, and is given the addresses of all the publishers that publish said data point.
-It then randomly permutes that list, and tries to subscribe to each address.
-If one of them succeeds, then the subscription succeeds, if they all fail then it doesn't.
+When a client wants to subscribe to a published value, it queries the resolver server cluster, and is given the addresses of all the publishers that publish the value.
+Multiple publishers can publish the same value, and the client will try all of them in a random order until it finds one that works.
 All the actual data flows from publishers to subscribers directly without ever going through any kind of centralized infrastructure.

 ## The Data Format